Why Holiday Shopping Could Be Hard This Year

 “Container lines are swamped, even though they’ve added excess capacity….
 They’re having trouble getting enough truckers to move all those containers full of imports,” he said.

-Experts also warn of an ongoing semiconductor chip shortage, which may make it harder to get video game console for the holidays.
+Experts also warn of an ongoing semiconductor chip shortage, which may make it harder to get video game consoles for the holidays.